ZapcgInc/Adapter-POC/README.md

 zaperties.get[String]("my.key","my.val") //returns my.val if key not found

 ```
+Properties can be read from env vars, sys props, property files like typesafe config, etc.  The precendence of property loading can also be controlled.

 ## zap.framework.xml
 This package provides a trait that you can extend to enable a consisten contract for xml ser/de.
 It also provides basic